Volume Pricing

 | Order confirmation | Unit price reflects the tier applied at the time of order |

-D. Setting Up Volume Pricing via Import and Export
+D. Setting Up Volume Pricing via Import/ Export

-Import and Export lets you configure volume pricing across multiple SKUs at once, setting quantity thresholds and price breaks in bulk.
-This is useful when you are launching a new catalog or updating pricing across a large number of products.
+Import and Export lets you configure volume pricing across multiple SKUs at once — setting quantity thresholds and price breaks in bulk.
+Use this when you are launching a new catalog or updating pricing across a large number of products.

 Step 1: Download the Volume Pricing Template

-- Go to Manage →Import and Export → Product →Export.
+- Go to Manage → Import / Export.

 - Click Export.